Alex Rodriguez: 2016

 On April 17, 2016, Rodriguez became the 19th player to make 12,000 career plate appearances.
 On May 4, the Yankees placed him on the 15-day disabled list due to a right hamstring strain.
 On May 24, the Yankees sent him on a rehab assignment to the Double-A Trenton Thunder, and activated him on May 26.
 The next day, he hit his 30th career home run at Tropicana Field, which traveled an estimated 440 ft, as the Yankees defeated Tampa Bay, 4–1.
 However, for much of the season, Rodriguez notably struggled to adequately produce, enduring prolonged slumps as his role dwindled from everyday designated hitter to pinch hitter.
 In July, he had two extra base hits, including his 696th career home run.

 At a press conference held on August 7, Rodriguez announced that he would play in his final game for the Yankees on the following Friday, August 12, against the Rays at Yankee Stadium.
 It was also noted that the Yankees would sign him to a new contract that would keep him in the organization through 2017 as a special instructor and advisor.
 In the offseason, Rodriguez would join the Yankees' front office as a special advisor.
 The club commemorated Rodriguez's final game as a Yankee, thanking him in front of a sold-out crowd for his efforts with a tribute of highlights on the stadium videoboard, a presentation of a framed number 13 jersey, and a base autographed by teammates.
 At the plate, he batted third and started as the designated hitter, going 1-for-4 with an RBI double.
 In the ninth inning, he was brought onto the field at third base for one batter − his only defensive appearance for the Yankees in 2016 − and departed the field to a "raucous ovation" from the fans.
 The next day, the Yankees granted him his unconditional release.
+His vacated roster spot was filled by future MVP Aaron Judge.

 Rumors swirled regarding Rodriguez's future in baseball; the Miami Marlins were interested in signing him to play first base until his spokesman Ron Berkowitz emailed the media on August 15 and said on behalf of Rodriguez, "I want to put all this talk to rest about Alex playing for any team this season.
 It's not happening.
 Like he said Friday night, he is happy and he is going to take some time to relax and hang with his family and friends."
 Rodriguez ended the season playing 65 games with a .200 batting average, nine home runs and 31 RBIs.

 In January 2017, Rodriguez's spokesman said that he would not play for any other team in the coming year, and would remain a "special advisor" to Yankees owner Hal Steinbrenner.